microhobby/mygenta/docs/targets/rpi3.md

-#  Magenta on Raspberry Pi 3
+#  Mygenta on Raspberry Pi 3

-Magenta is a 64-bit kernel that is capable of running on the Raspberry Pi 3.
+Mygenta is a 64-bit kernel that is capable of running on the Raspberry Pi 3.

 Presently it supports a number of the Raspberry Pi 3's peripherals including the following: